openmrs/openmrs-eip/README.md

 # Logging
 The DB sync applications are spring boot applications and custom applications are also expected to be spring boot applications.
-The end user applications come with built-in logback files on the classpath i.e. `logback.xml` and `logback-console.xml`, the `logback.xml` file writes the logs to a file at `{USER.HOME}/.openmrs-eip/logs` where `{USER.HOME}` is the user home directory.
+The end user applications come with built-in logback files on the classpath i.e. `logback-spring.xml` and `logback-console.xml`, the `logback-spring.xml` file writes the logs to a file at `{eip.home}/.openmrs-eip/logs` where `{eip.home}` is the app installation directory.
 The `logback-console.xml` writes logs to the console, this can be useful in a dev environment and tests.

 For camel-routes, you need to set the logging level using their route ids, for instance if a route id is `my-route`, then you set the logging level as below.